Archaversine/Haskshell/README.md

 features, including type safety, pattern matching, and higher-order functions, which can make it easier to work with complex data structures and algorithms.

-In bash, a for loop doesn't have the best syntax.
+Like many things in bash, a for loop doesn't have the best syntax.
 For example here's how one would write a for loop to iterate through all files given by ls and print them one by one:

 ``` bash
 for file in $(ls); do